Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 How can I hack buying insurance to get the sweetest deal?

 Surprisingly, honesty helps save money on travel insurance.
 Really think about how much your gear is worth today (not what you paid for it five years ago).
-An 4-year old laptop is worth $100, even if it was $899 back in the day.
+A 4-year old laptop is worth $100, even if it was $899 back in the day.
 A point and shoot camera might not even be worth that much, even though it retailed for $229.
 If you go through your stuff item by item, you might discover that you really don’t need premium coverage.
-And that’ll save you money everyday.
+And that’ll save you money every day.

 Don’t Insure Your Entire Trip

-Warning: This is a “break glass in case of emergency” kind of hack and isn’t for the feint of heart, but a great way to save money is to only insure half of your trip.
+Warning: This is a “break glass in case of emergency” kind of hack and isn’t for the faint of heart, but a great way to save money is to only insure half of your trip.
 Let me finish.

 I travel on one-way tickets all the time—I like the flexibility to stay put, go somewhere spur of the moment, or even call it a day and head home.
 I’ve headed out for what was originally a 3-month trip, only to have it go south and be back home after a month.
 I’ve also had the same trip extend into a two-year RTW romp.
 Isn’t travel awesome!

 World Nomads Travel Insurance makes is incredibly easy to extend your insurance with just a few clicks, so save money up front and only purchase what you know you’ll use.
 You can always extend as you go.
 The last thing you want is to pay for travel insurance while you’re safe and sound on the couch at home.